BLinKSta1Ker/Analysis-of-Imports-2022-23/README.md

 - Insights into commodity import trends, major contributing countries, and correlations between quantity and value.

 ## Dataset
-The dataset used in this project contains:
+The dataset used in this project has benn downloaded from Open Government Data (OGD) Platform India.
+It contains:
 - **PRINCIPLE COMMODITY**: The name of the imported commodity.
 - **COUNTRY**: The country of origin.
 - **UNIT**: The unit of measure (e.g., TON).